 Look out for the other articles in this series:

-Winter Essentials for Beginners Part 2: Clothing and Equipment
+Winter Essentials for Beginners Part 1: Conditions and Weather

 Winter Essentials for Beginners Part 3: Skills and Dangers

 Winter hillwalking places big demands on skills, fitness and equipment.
 There's a lot to learn, so get set for the snowy season with this three-part rundown of the basic essentials, from crampons and axes to skills courses and avalanche forecasts - the how tos, where tos and why tos...
 From books and websites to lectures and DVDs, there's a wealth of information available to help you on your way.
 Treat this series of articles as a first port of call.

 Ice, snow, wild weather and long hours of darkness - it's a rigorous time of year, so every item of your clothing and kit has to be up to the task.
 However hostile it may seem in the valley, the summit will be far worse.
 T'is the season to be jolly well-equipped, and that inevitably means carrying more than you might at other times.
 Don't cut corners to save weight.

 Clobber for a winter day out needs to cover you for all eventualities, from sweaty ascents in the sun to lashing rain, penetrating wind chill to unforseen periods of immobility in a howling blizzard.